chkal/frontend-boilerplate/README.md

     $ npm run test

-If you are actively working on the tests, you can also run Karam in watch mode.
+If you are actively working on the tests, you can also run Karma in watch mode.
 In this mode the files will be automatically monitored for changes.
-As soon as you modify any of the JavaScript files, Karam will run all the tests which is usually very fast.
+As soon as you modify any of the JavaScript files, Karma will run all the tests which is usually very fast.

 Please note the Karma is configured to use PhantomJS by default.
 If you like